Frequently Asked Questions

 What climate considerations or requirements will be incorporated in the building design?

-Scotia Place will be designed and constructed to be LEED certified, and to meet Calgary’s goal of net zero by 2050.
+Scotia Place will be designed and constructed to be LEED Silver certified, and to meet Calgary’s goal of net-zero by 2050.

-How will Indigenous communities be engaged in the design and development of Scotia Place?
+How were Indigenous communities engaged in the design and development of Scotia Place?

-Consulting with local Indigenous Nations and communities was part of Scotia Place’s design process.
-The project team consulted with an Indigenous Advisory Committee to inform the design and find ways to capture the spirit of the Scotia Place location at the confluence and its connection to local Indigenous communities.
+Treaty 7 Nations, Métis Nation, and the Urban Indigenous Community were consulted as part of the Scotia Place design process.
+The project team met with an Indigenous Advisory Committee over four day-long sessions to inform the design and find ways to capture the spirit of the location at the confluence and its connection to local Indigenous communities.

 Did the procurement opportunities go to market?

 Yes.
-The Scotia Place development manager, design consultant and construction manager opportunities all went through a competitive procurement process.
-CAA ICON was awarded the development manager contract after an RFP process initiated in June 2023.
-DIALOG and HOK design consultants and CANA Mortenson construction management’s 2020 signed contracts were reinstated in accordance with the terms.
+The opportunities for the development manager, design consultant and construction manager opportunities all went through a competitive bidding process.
+CAA ICON was awarded the development manager contract after an RFP process in June 2023.
+DIALOG and HOK design consultants and CANA and Mortenson construction management’s 2020 signed contracts were reinstated in accordance with the terms.

 Site Preparation and Enabling Works